Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 Install using command line, in Terminal by changing to /Applications folder and sudo tar xzvf ~/Downloads/monero-wallet-gui-0.18.2.0.tgz it is unsigned for Apple, so otherwise difficult to copy.
 There may be an initial warning dialog on execution, just Allow it.
 Or in Finder, right click to open, and confirm any dialogs.

+Built with 'cmake -D CMAKE_BUILD_TYPE=Release -D ARCH=default -D CMAKE_PREFIX_PATH= /opt/homebrew/Cellar/qt@5/5.15.8_2/clang_64 ..'

 GUI Version 0.18.2.0-release (Qt 5.15.8)
 Embedded monero version 0.18.2.0-99be9a044

-Note: this build has a problem, no Node Menu in Settings, it has no control over the location of the Node 135Gb database created by monerod, default is in your home/.bitmonero/lmdb (which can be sym-linked).
-The database seems to be activated even in simple mode, but if the location is unavailable, the wallet gui will still work.

-I am working on it, re-configuring Qt from source, then trying to make deploy, and sign the Application.
+I am still working on it, built Qt 5.15.8 from source, ran 'make deploy' and trying to sign and get Notarised the Application.

 v0.18.1.2:

+Built with 'make release -j4' (4 Threads).

 I could not yet create an Apple .dmg of just the monero-wallet-gui.app, and the file i made is nearly 500Mb, of the compiled source, which is too big for github.
 There is a supporting website, at https://home.mikebouckley.xyz/download/